-If you send us information in connection with a job application, we may keep it for up to three years in case we decide to contact you at a later date.
-If we employ you, we collect information about you and your work from time to time throughout the period of your employment.
-This information will be used only for purposes directly relevant to your employment.
-After your employment has ended, we will keep your file for seven years before destroying or deleting it.
+If you send us information in connection with an application to work with us, including as an employee or volunteer or on a mission year or gap year, we may keep it for up to three years in case we decide to contact you at a later date.
+If you come to work with us, we collect information about you and your work from time to time throughout the period that you work with us.
+This information will be used only for purposes directly relevant to your work with us, and after that work has ended, we will keep your file for seven years before destroying or deleting it.

 5. Sending a message to us